 At least I was providing a distraction after lights out for everybody else who, like me, would just be lying in the dark and fantasising about our bedtime routines at home.

-Tucked up in our nice, warm, comfy bed, tummy full of hot chocolate, the family dog curled up at our side, the sheets smelling of a pot pourrie of sweet home associated fragrances and your mother murmuring sweet nothings before kissing you softly on the forehead then turning out the light.
+Tucked up in our nice, warm, comfy beds, tummy full of hot chocolate, the family dog curled up at our side, the sheets smelling of a pot pourrie of home sweet home and your mother murmuring sweet nothings before kissing you softly on the forehead then turning out the light.

-The nighttime reality at my boarding school, formerly used as a barracks during the Second World War, was that we would fall asleep, listening to the sounds of our stomachs rumbling in our cold, barrack-style beds, the hot water bottle having long since chilled.
-We might actually have slept in the same beds as the soldiers, spruced up with new mattresses 25 years on, but we certainly felt the cold they would have experienced during the night.
+The nighttime reality at my boarding school, which had been used as a barracks during the Second World War, was that we would fall asleep, listening to the sounds of our stomachs rumbling in our cold, barrack-style beds, the hot water bottle having long since chilled.
+We might actually have slept in the same beds as the soldiers but, at least the mattresses twenty-five years on were new, but we certainly felt the cold the squaddies would have experienced during the night.

-Why our parents chose to send us away to school at 11, was beyond me and I never forgave mine for it but, given my father experienced boarding school from the age of 4 and my brother aged 8, at least I enjoyed the comforts of home for a little longer.
+Why our parents chose to send us away to school at eleven, was beyond me and I never forgave mine for it but, given my father experienced boarding school from the age of four and my brother at the age of eight, at least I enjoyed the comforts of home for a little longer.